Liberalism in Nicaragua

 This article gives an overview of liberalism in Nicaragua.
 It is limited to liberal parties with substantial support, mainly proved by having had a representation in parliament.
 For inclusion in this scheme it is not necessary so that parties labeled themselves as a liberal party.

 Introduction

-The liberal character of the right-wing Constitutional Liberal Party (Partido Liberal Constitucionalista, former member LI) is disputable.
+The liberal character of the Constitutional Liberal Party (Partido Liberal Constitucionalista, former member LI) is disputable.